Table of contents

 Interlude: Navigating chains

 To help us write better rules, especially when it comes to modifying sets, we will organize our rules as a tree of chains that a packet must traverse.
-So far, we have seen chains that were associated with a certain type and hook, however, we can also define regular chain.
+So far, we have seen chains that were associated with a certain type and hook, however, we can also define regular chains.

 A regular chain is one that does not see any packets by itself, it is not associated with a certain type or hook, but is used to be called upon by another of our base chains in the ruleset.